B2B qualified leads: How to generate real leads instead of traffic

 • Content engagement: Participation in webinars, responses to offers, interaction with product simulations

-• Search intent: B2B search intent can be divided into three phases — research, decision, and purchase — which helps prioritize leads strategically
+• Search intent: Search intent in B2B can be divided into three phases – research, decision, and purchase – which helps to strategically prioritize leads

-• Demo request for specific products or services with a concrete problem description and company size
+• Demo request for specific products or services with a concrete description of the problem and company size

-• Pricing request for specific products or services with defined requirements
+• Pricing inquiry for specific products or services with defined requirements

-• Requests for pilot projects or proof of concept for products and services that require explanation
+• Inquiries about pilot projects or proof-of-concept for products and services requiring explanation

-• Contact after repeated content engagement across multiple touchpoints, especially for complex product or service solutions
+• Contact after multiple content engagements across various touchpoints, especially regarding complex product or service solutions

 Unqualified inquiries: